 If you haven't yet activated your login (and SAIC email), you can do it at password.artic.edu.
 You will need your SAIC ID and birthdate.

-- Click on “Student Center” in the upper left hand corner and go to the “Finances” section.
+- Click on "Student Homepage" in the top center of the page and go to the "Financial Account" section.